oeatekha/Picture-Perfect/README.md

 that is rounded to the closest integer.
 This number is then multiplied by a constant number to scale it upwards.
 Effectively, by dividing and rounding pixel values, the number of colors in the picture has been greatly reduced.
 This creates desired patches of simple colors.

-### Other Features: Black and White, Classic, Color Inversion, Hue Inversion, etc.
+### Other Features: Black and White, Classic, Color Inversion, Hue Inversion, Emboss, Bi-Polar etc.

 <div>